valschmidt/kmall/KMALL_examples.rst

 Here’s a list of improvements that need to be made:

-1. The installation parameters datagram can be read, but the text string cannot yet be parsed.
+1. The installation parameters datagram can be read, but the text string cannot yet be parsed. (done)
-2. The runtime parameters datagram can be read, but the text string cannot yet be parsed.
+2. The runtime parameters datagram can be read, but the text string cannot yet be parsed. (done)
 3. The file Index is indexed by time in Unix format.
 These could/should be converted to human readable times.
-4. In file index messag type is not a simple “MRZ” but rather the text “b’#MRZ’”.
+4. In file index message type is not a simple “MRZ” but rather the text “b’#MRZ’”.
 This could be simplified.
-5. There is not yet a read_next_datagram() method, which can be useful to walk through a file. (although the index helps)
+5. There is not yet a read_next_datagram() method, which can be useful to walk through a file. (although the index helps) (done)
 6. There is not yet a utilty function that can extract all the sounding data in x,y,z re vessel and x,y,z in geographic coordinates and meters for a) the ping and b) all pings between two indices and c)